 Marion Co.
 Woman Charged with TennCare Fraud

-NASHVILLE, Tenn. – A Marion County woman is charged with TennCare fraud for selling prescription medication obtained using TennCare healthcare insurance benefits.
+NASHVILLE, Tenn. – A Marion County woman is charged with TennCare fraud in a case involving prescription drugs.

-“The OIG would like to recognize the outstanding effort of the Jasper Police Department,” Inspector General Kim Harmon said.
-“We hope to continue these strong established relationships with local authorities to ensure that dangerous drugs are kept off our community streets.”
+“We would like to recognize the joint effort of both the 12th Judicial District Drug Task Force and the Marion County Sheriff’s office and stress the importance of thwarting individuals from abusing the TennCare program,” Inspector General Kim Harmon said.
+“Our office hopes to continue these strong established relationships to ensure that dangerous drugs are kept off the streets of our local communities.”

-The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated over 5,760 criminal cases leading to more than $10.8 million ordered in restitution to TennCare.
-This has helped lead to a total estimated cost avoidance of more than $163.6 million for TennCare, according to the latest figures.
-To date, 3,075 people have been charged with TennCare fraud.
+The OIG, which is separate from TennCare, began full operation in February 2005 and has investigated more than 5,760 criminal cases leading to more than $10.8 million being repaid to TennCare, with a total estimated cost avoidance of more than $163.6 million for TennCare, according to latest figures.
+To date, 3,099 people have been charged with TennCare fraud.